agomezmoron/galen-framework-js-project-structure/README.md

 [Galen Framework](http://galenframework.com) uses for the *checkLayout* test method a provided (https://github.com/agomezmoron/galen-framework-js-project-structure/blob/master/specs/google.gspec)

+After all is set, type ./run.sh in the terminal and the test will start.

 ##Contributing

 This project is under the MIT License.
 So you can request to be a contributor if you think you can provide more extra functionalities just contact to the owner to start working with him.